Healthy Homes Assessment Parkvale

 Draught Stopping Parkvale

-If a draft can be felt through gaps that are too large or holes that it needs to be sealed.
+If a draft can be noticed from gaps that are not adequate or holes, it requirements to be sealed.

 What are unreasonable gaps or holes?

-Check out the complete details regarding the Healthy Homes draught stopping requirements.
+Check out the complete details of the Healthy Homes draught stopping requirements.

 draught stopping building inspections